 - Some of the errors that may occur while using this function are: 6 – overflow; 52 – invalid file name or file number; 62 – reading exceeds EOF.

 - The InputB function returns the number of bytes instead of characters.

 Assume you have a text file named Dataset containing the following data.

 We will use the VBA Input function to read and return characters from this file.
 Follow along with the examples below.

-1. Input Each Character Using VBA Input Function
+1. Inserting Each Character Using VBA Input Function in Excel

 - First, press ALT + F11 to open the VB Editor.
 You can also open it from the Developer tab.
 Then, insert a new module by selecting Insert >> Module as shown below.
 This will open a new blank module.